bmolnar91/workbook/module_web_with_python.md

 #### What kind of HTTP status codes do you know?

 1xx: Informational - Communicates transfer protocol-level information.
-2xx: Success - Indicates that the client’s request was accepted successfully.
+2xx: Success - Indicates that the client's request was accepted successfully.
 3xx: Redirection - Indicates that the client must take some additional action in order to complete their request.
 4xx: Client Error - This category of error status codes points the finger at clients.
 5xx: Server Error - The server takes responsibility for these error status codes.

 #### What is a API?

-Stands for Application Programming Interface
-An API is a gate (interface) in a software, that allows connectivity for the outside word.
+An **API** (**Application Programming Interface**) is a gate (interface) in a software, that allows connectivity for the outside word.
 Usually one API endpoint lets you interact with one certain part of the given software.

 #### What is REST API?

-Stands for REpresentational State Transfer.
-REST or RESTful is an architectural style used for web development.
+**REST** (**REpresentational State Transfer**) or RESTful is an architectural style used for web development.
 A set of principles that define how Web standards, such as HTTP and URIs, are supposed to be used.

 REST is all about a client-server relationship, where server-side data are made available through representations of data in simple formats, often JSON and XML.

-These representations for resources, or collections of resources, which are then potentially modifiable, with actions and relationships being made discoverable via a method known as hypermedia.
-Hypermedia is fundamental to REST, and is essentially just the concept of providing links to other resources.
+These are representations for resources, which are then potentially modifiable, with actions and relationships being made discoverable via a method known as **hypermedia**.
+Hypermedia is fundamental to REST, and is essentially just the concept of providing **links** to other resources.

 The 5 key principles are:

-Give every “thing” an ID
+1. Give every "thing" an ID
-Link things together
+2. Link things together
-Use standard methods
+3. Use standard methods
-Resources with multiple representations
+4. Resources with multiple representations
-Communicate statelessly
+5. Communicate statelessly

 In short, if you make a RESTful API, you ensure other developers can understand the structure easily compared to creating endpoints without a standard.